Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Lower-Dimensional Summary Estimates for Densities

-Notably, the expression in \eqref{optim} allows us to use several off-the-shelf procedures, such as the \texttt{mclust} R cran package from \cite{scrucca2023model}, among others, for obtaining \( \boldsymbol{\hat{\gamma}}^k \) depending on the choice of kernel density.
+Notably, expression \eqref{optim} allows us to use several off-the-shelf procedures, such as the \texttt{mclust} R cran package from \cite{scrucca2023model}, among others, for obtaining \( \boldsymbol{\hat{\gamma}}^k \).
 The \texttt{mclust} package applies the EM algorithm \citep{dempster1977maximum} to solve problems as posted in \eqref{optim}.
-These procedures are discussed further in the numerical applications in Section \ref{section6}.
-Our approach also draws a direct connection with the approach from \cite{rodriguez2025martingale}, which applies the EM algorithm to obtain posterior distribution for FMM under a Martingale Posterior approach \citep{fong2023martingale}.
+Our approach also draws a direct connection with the method presented in \cite{rodriguez2025martingale}, which applies the EM algorithm to obtain the posterior distribution for finite mixture model parameters under a Martingale Posterior approach \citep{fong2023martingale}.